Lameck-22/Layoffs-Cleaning-Exploratory-SQL/README.md

 - remove null values and blanks
 - remove columns

-  ###I Managed to use CTEs in removing duplicates together with window functions that is row number.
+  .
+I Managed to use CTEs in removing duplicates together with window functions that is row number.

 # Exploratory data analysis
 - I managed to do some exploratory data analysis using again CTEs, aggregate functions